avozme/avozme.github.io/README.md

-# Manual de buenas prácticas del IES Celia Viñas - README
+# IES CELIA VIÑAS DOCS - README

-This repository contains a document called "Manual de buenas prácticas digitales del IES Celia Viñas de Almería (España)".
+This repository contains this documentation about IES Celia Viñas de Almería (España):

+* Manual de buenas prácticas digitales.

 The document is markdown formatted and is suitable to publish it by two methods: